ibm-cloud-docs/key-protect/integrations/integrate-services.md

 | [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started){: external} | The {{site.data.keyword.mon_full_notm}} service is a container-intelligence management system.
 You can use it to gain operational visibility into the performance and health of your applications, services, and platforms. | [View docs](/docs/monitoring?topic=monitoring-mng-data){: external} |
 | [{{site.data.keyword.bpfull_notm}}](/docs/schematics?topic=schematics-getting-started){: external} | The {{site.data.keyword.bpfull_notm}} service delivers Terraform-as-a-Service.
 You can use it to organize your {{site.data.keyword.cloud_notm}} resources across environments by using workspaces. | [View docs](/docs/schematics?topic=schematics-secure-data#pi-encrypt) |
 | [{{site.data.keyword.messagehub_full}}](/docs/EventStreams?topic=EventStreams-getting-started){: external} | The {{site.data.keyword.messagehub}} service is a high-throughput message bus built with Apache Kafka.
 You can use it for event ingestion into {{site.data.keyword.cloud_notm}} and event stream distribution between your services and applications. | [View docs](/docs/EventStreams?topic=EventStreams-managing_encryption){: external} |
-{: caption="Table 5.
-Supported integration services." caption-side="bottom"}
+{: caption="Supported integration services." caption-side="bottom"}

 ## Developer tools service integrations
 {: #integration-devtools-integrations}